2xAA/uC.js/README.md

 ```

 ### .rand(randObj)
-Returns a random audio submission.
+Returns a random audio submission as an Object.
 If the **amount** variable is set you can request up to 40 random audio submissions.
 ```JavaScript
 var randObj = {